“Educational assessment seeks to determine how well students are learning and is an integral

 and the public about the effectiveness of educational services.”1

-- Submit an annual report, by April 15th, in which there is evidence of direct assessment* of your Major/Program students of least one of your program learning outcomes during the previous academic year.
+- Submit an annual report, by April 15th, in which there is evidence of direct assessment of least one of your program learning outcomes during the previous academic year.

 Please use our Assessment Report Checklist as a quick reference guide for this process